 First up, let’s talk about those Standard Sofa legs your Karlstad comes with!
-I have seen lots of makeovers for the Karlstad, but pretty much all of them required (purchased) new legs.
-I wanted to avoid that extra cost, and after we had flipped our sofa over so I was able to look at them.
-It was clear to me that I didn’t have to spend extra cash for new legs!!!
+I have seen many makeovers for the Karlstad, but almost all of them required (purchased) new legs.
+I wanted to avoid that extra cost, and after we had flipped our sofa over, so I was able to look at them.
+It was clear that I didn’t have to spend extra cash for new legs!!!

-Here are a few ideas what you could do with the standard Ikea sofa legs:
+Here are a few ideas about what you could do with the standard Ikea sofa legs:

 - Sand and stain in any color you like

 - Paint them in any color you like

 - Taper them on all sides (Video “How to build a tapered leg station“)

 - Taper them on two sides (my full tutorial on how I did mine will be available on Remodelaholic by the end of February)